ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 > __Personal Note__: Live-reindexing is tricky per se, but finding a way to perform it easily and regardless the app structure has been an even trickier challenge.

 > Live-reindex is very useful also when your app is not changing the index while you are reindexing, for example when your index/indices are updated only periodically.
-It provides a smooth reindexing with all the features you need, like index renaming, hot-swap, etc. (It just require a `:stop_indexing_proc => nil`, as you will read below).
+It provides a smooth reindexing with all the features you need, like index renaming, hot-swap, etc.

 ## Requirements

 The live-reindex feature rely on a `redis` list in order to track the changes made by the processes of your running app during the reindex.
 You need to install [redis](http://www.redis.io/download) and the `redis` gem, and/or you may need to add it to your Gemfile.

+The `reindex_models` and the `reindex_active_models` methods require the `flex-model` gem.

 ## Usage

-The live-reindex feature is very easy to use, but reindexing while the indices and the DBs change is a tricky process, so you must understand the basics about how it works in order to use it properly, or you might corrupt your indices {% see 4.6#important_warnings %}.
+The live-reindex feature is very easy to use, but reindexing while the indices and the DBs change is a tricky process, so you must understand the basics about how it works in order to use it properly, or you might corrupt your indices {% see 2.7#important_warnings %}.

 The live reindexing should be the last step of your new deployment, performed just before you swap the old code with the new one.
 It will take care of reindex your data in new index/indices, including the changes being made during the reindexing itself.